anio-sh/.github/profile/README.md

 ---

-Repositories starting with `jsdev-` are tools to be used for javascript module development.
+- Repositories starting with `jsdev-` are tools to be used for javascript module development.
+- Repositories starting with `nodejs-` are libraries or command line tools targeting nodejs.
+- If repository ends with `-cli` this means the repository code is for a command line tool.